Colorado Plateau / Southern Rockies

 • Males are black with red shoulder patches that are sometimes concealed.
 Males have rusty feather edges in the winter.

-• Females are streaked brown and often confused with sparrows.
+• Females are brown and heavily streaked with yellowish face and faint shoulder, often confused with sparrows.

 Listen for…